 Add joy to your soul with a new music venue.

-But, the spark to play was ignited out of a desire to do something new and fresh for myself, family and friends.
+But, the spark to play was ignited by a desire to do something new and fresh for myself, my family, and my friends.

-Through an app called Tomplay, I found wonderful music and accompaniment for a holiday play list.
+Through an app called Tomplay, I found terrific music and accompaniment for a holiday playlist.

 Merriment surrounded us before Thanksgiving dinner.